Ashish-9658/Emotion_recogination/README.md

-# Emotion_recogination
-😊 Emotion Recognition Project
+🎭 Emotion Recognition
-Description

-This project detects and recognizes human emotions using machine learning techniques.
-It identifies emotions such as Happy, Sad, Angry, Neutral, etc., from input data like images or video.

-Technologies Used

-Python

-OpenCV

-TensorFlow / Keras

-NumPy
+A simple project that detects human emotions like 😊 Happy, 😢 Sad, 😠 Angry, and 😐 Neutral using Machine Learning.

+Tech: Python • OpenCV • TensorFlow/Keras